khushnoodasif/makers/week-8-learn-a-new-language/README.md

 #### Individual challenge

-For this module there are several options.
-You should take a moment to decide which is the right one for you before getting started.
-If you choose something and regret it, go back and choose something else! :)

 * Create a JS app that fulfils the [Office Management Challenge user stories](https://github.com/makersacademy/office-management-challenge#task)
    - A familiar problem in a new language
    - Do this one if you would like to focus on basic Javascript syntax